antoineaudrain/antoineaudrain/README.md

 </p>

 ---
-✨ I'm a software engineer and I code on occasion, believe it or not.
+✨ I'm a software engineer.
 My latest deal is I'm playing with React, Typescript and Ruby on Rails.